-The Council in its response of 23 December 2016, identified that the building work of a new dwelling house were within the jurisdiction of the Council as identified in schedule 7 of SPR and section 1.7.4 of CP2014.
-Furthermore, it identified that the response for the building work components of the building development application which were assessed by Council, were assessed against the dwelling house code and traditional building character (design) overlay code of CP2014.
+The Council in its response of 22 November 2016, identified that the alterations and additions were within the jurisdiction of the Council as identified in schedule 7 of SPR and section 1.7.2 and 1.7.4 of CP2014.
+Furthermore it identified that the response for the alterations and additions and building work components of the building development application which were assessed by Council, were assessed against the dwelling house (small lot) code, traditional building character (design) overlay code, Ithaca district neighbourhood plan code and flood overlay code of CP 2014.